cardanobay/cardano-builder/README.md

 # The Cardano Static Binaries Builder

-## Statica vs Dynamic
+## Static vs Dynamic

 When you compile the cardano-cli and cardano-node binaries on standard distribution (like RHEL/Debian etc.), they are compiled, by default, with glibc.
 As a result, the produced binaries cannot become "fully static".
-They are instead, "dynamically" linked to some mandatory libraries.
+This is a limitation of the library.
+They are instead, "dynamically" linked to glibc, as well as some other mandatory libraries.
 You can see theses dynamic links by issuing two commands

 * `ldd cardano-node`
 ```